Overview of Hilo Farmers Markets

 Occupying almost 3 full city blocks, the items sold are direct from the farmer, crafter, and baker to you, at a reasonable price and refundable if defective or spoiled.
 There is free parking available, an indoor food court with free Wi-Fi, outdoor picnic tables near lunch wagon lane and the farmers’ music corral to entertain you while you enjoy the market’s many indulgences.

-Voted the Best Open Market on the Big Island for 2 years running by the Hawaii Tribune-Herald and by Sunset Magazine and Hawaii magazine, the Hilo Farmer’s Market has also been featured on the “Discovery Channel”, “Epicurious Food Show” and United Airlines Hemispheres magazine.
+Voted the Best Open Market on the Big Island several times by the Hawaii Tribune-Herald and by Sunset Magazine and Hawaii magazine, the Hilo Farmer’s Market has also been featured on the “Discovery Channel”, “Epicurious Food Show” and United Airlines Hemispheres magazine.

 Kinoole Farmers Market in Hilo